A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: A concrete correspondence when is a plane graph

-For a planar graph $G$, when all the multiplicities of the coloring $c$ are positive and the framing is the blackboard framing, we can simplify the vertex state sum for $\underline{\Delta}(G, c)$ in Prop. \ref{sum} as follows.
+For a plane graph $G$, when all the multiplicities of the coloring $c$ are positive and the framing is the blackboard framing, we can simplify the vertex state sum for $\underline{\Delta}(G, c)$ in Prop. \ref{sum} as follows.

 Choose an initial point $\delta$ on an outermost edge of $G$.
 A {\it state} is a map $s: E \to \{0, 1\}$ which sends the edge containing $\delta$ to zero and satisfies the condition that at each vertex, the sum of $s(e)$ for all the edges $e$ pointing toward the vertex equals that for the edges pointing out of the vertex.
 Let $\mathcal{S}$ be the set of states.
 By definition, around each vertex we have the following six possibilities under a state, where the dotted edges are those which are sent to zero and the solid edges are those which are sent to one.